-Concepts of sets, functions, numeration systems, number theory, and properties of the natural numbers, integers, rational, and real number systems with an emphasis on problem solving and critical thinking.
+This course is intended to build or reinforce a foundation in fundamental mathematics concepts and skills.
+It includes the conceptual development of the following: sets, functions, numeration systems, number theory, and properties of the various number systems with an emphasis on problem solving and critical thinking.
 Prerequisite: MATH 1314 College Algebra or the equivalent course work.